balibots/medi-bot/README.md

 # medibot

-Bot that reminds you to take your medication.
+Telegram bot that reminds you to take your medication.
 Or of someone else's, naturally.
 Although don't take _their_ medication.

 Anyway.